Research, Therapy, and the Powerful Support of Women

 Among research and studies, Monlux found time to do just that.
 In a move to follow her passions, she founded the club Students Empowering Women (SEW).

 “For the past four years, I’ve felt a bit isolated as a woman,” she said.
-“Not necessarily in any tangible sense but just the fact we are on a Catholic campus and a lot of times women’s issues aren’t labelled as women’s issues and don’t really get brought out into the open, if you want any kind of feminist framework you have to seek that out.”
+“Not necessarily in any tangible sense but just the fact we are on a Catholic campus and a lot of times women’s issues aren’t labeled as women’s issues and don’t really get brought out into the open, if you want any kind of feminist framework you have to seek that out.”

 The club and this space helped Monlux create the university she wanted to see – one where she knows she can truly live through a feminist perspective.
 Members also started an after school mentorship program for local elementary schools that allows girls to ask the club any questions they might have related to being a woman.